 Check out Athletico’s “6 Stretches to Help Cardinals Fans Keep Cheering” for step-by-step instructions on how to perform additional stretches that will keep you limber throughout the remainder of baseball season.

 Not only is it important to pay attention to the game so that you don’t miss a great play, but it is also important for your health!
 A recent study from Deloitte found that the average American checks his/her phone 46 times per day,1 and it’s not a surprise to see someone texting at a baseball game.
 However, smartphone use can increase the risk of joint and tendon problems, including thumb pain, text neck and DeQuervains Tenosynovitis.
 It is also important to be alert during the game to minimize the risk of injuries that could occur from foul balls and/or broken bats that can unpredictably enter the stands.

-If you end up experiencing muscle aches or pains after heading home from the ballpark, make sure to take advantage of Athletico’s complimentary injury screens.
+If you end up experiencing muscle aches or pains after heading home from the ballpark, make sure to take advantage of Athletico’s free assessments.
 Click the link below to schedule an appointment with one of our licensed therapists at an Athletico Clinic near you.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.